-This year, for my three children’s annual birthday bash, we decided to do a Dreamworks Trolls inspired theme which meant a lot of rainbows and bright, bold colors.
+For my three children’s annual birthday bash, the theme we decided on was a Dreamworks Trolls birthday party which meant a lot of rainbows and bright, bold colors.

 *This post contains affiliate links which means that if you click on one of these links and buy a product, I may earn a small commission at no additional cost to you.
 Rest assured that I only recommend products that I love from companies that I trust.

 I will admit that this year was quite tame in comparison to past parties we’ve done.
 And by “we” I don’t mean my husband and I, although he always graciously goes along with whatever crazy overboard plans I get in my head and knows better than to tell me to “take it easy.”
 No, I’m talking about my two sister-in-laws who share my passion and extravagance when it comes to party planning.